 Kate of Bikes&Humans: How did your trip change you?

-Chevy Solo: After traveling to thousands of towns, hundreds of cities, dozens of countries and couple of continents, I am kinda aware of this world now and how awesome people are everywhere.
+Chevy Solo: After travelling to thousands of towns, hundreds of cities, dozens of countries and couple of continents, I am kinda aware of this world now and how awesome people are everywhere.
 Personally, this trip didn’t change me, but it changed my circumstances.
-I used to be good in giving excuses, now I always look forward to bringing a solution even if it takes time.
+I used to be good at giving excuses, now I always look forward to bringing a solution even if it takes time.
 In short, I am more positive than before.
 And it definitely makes me humbler.

 Kate of Bikes&Humans: Why bamboo?

 Chevy Solo: Because it is available in Nagaland.
 Some of the strongest bamboo species are from Nagaland.
-And it’s eco-friendly, innovative, unique, beautiful and anyone can build his/ her own bamboo bike.
+And it’s eco-friendly, innovative, unique, beautiful, and anyone can build his/ her own bamboo bike.